 In our organization the Bujinkan, the actual name of our martial arts training is “budo taijutsu”.
 Budo Taijutsu includes the study of both unarmed and armed combative techniques, strategy, philosophy, and history drawn from nine different Japanese martial arts schools (or ryu-ha).

-While some of these ryu-ha do contain "ninjutsu" techniques and philosophy, the majority of the schools and the techniques (waza) drawn from them are better described as classical "jujutsu" which include close combat methods of attack include hitting or striking, thrusting or punching, kicking, throwing, pinning or immobilizing, strangling, and joint-locking.
+While some of these ryu-ha (schools) do contain "ninjutsu" techniques and philosophy, the majority of the schools and the techniques (waza) drawn from them are better described as classical "jujutsu" which include close combat methods of attack include hitting or striking, thrusting or punching, kicking, throwing, pinning or immobilizing, strangling, and joint-locking.

 Q. What is your current class schedule?

 A. We offer classes 3 days a week for adults with the following schedule: